PClean: Bayesian Data Cleaning at Scale with Domain-Specific Probabilistic Programming

 \subsubsection{Acknowledgements}

-The authors are grateful to Zia Abedjan, Marco Cusumano-Towner, Raul Castro Fernandez, Cameron Freer, Divya Gopinath, Christina Ji, Tim Kraska, George Matheos, Feras Saad, Michael Stonebraker, Josh Tenenbaum, and Veronica Weiner for useful conversations and feedback, as well as to anonymous referees on earlier versions of this work.
+The authors are grateful to Zia Abedjan, Marco Cusumano-Towner, Raul Castro Fernandez, Cameron Freer, Divya Gopinath, Christina Ji, Tim Kraska, George Matheos, Feras Saad, Michael Stonebraker, Josh Tenenbaum, and Veronica Weiner for useful conversations and feedback, as well as to our anonymous referees for their constructive suggestions.
 This work is supported by the National Science Foundation Graduate Research Fellowship Program under Grant No. 1745302; DARPA, under the Machine Common Sense (MCS) and Synergistic Discovery and Design (SD2) programs; gifts from the Aphorism Foundation and the Siegel Family Foundation; a research contract with Takeda Pharmaceuticals; and financial support from Facebook, Google, and the Intel Probabilistic Computing Center.